The Ultimate Spain Bucket List (50 Top Experiences)

 The wind conditions are perfect for kitesurfing all year round, but the laid-back vibes and lifestyle attract more than those who want to practice this watersport.

-Tarifa is a charming town that is worth visiting – there are plenty of lovely restaurants to eat some tapas and fresh fish and non-water activities like yoga, mountain biking, etc.
+Tarifa is a charming town worth visiting.
+There are plenty of lovely restaurants where you can eat tapas and fresh fish, as well as non-water activities like yoga, mountain biking, etc.

 40. Explore La Alcazaba de Malaga

-When visiting Andalucia, you must spend some days in Malaga.
+When visiting Andalucia, you must spend some days in Malaga, my hometown.
 Most people come to Malaga for one day, but the city has much more to offer.

 Regardless of how long you’re staying in Malaga, visiting La Alcazaba de Malaga is a bucket list experience.
 This beautiful Moorish fortress-palace is the most emblematic building in the city.